plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 Marketing is communication.
 You get to know people, look at the world from their point of view, listen to what they need, focus on them, create something that solves their issues, be valuable to them, help them notice you, remember you and keep in touch.

 Startups can help make things better and cause a change we'd like to see in the world.
 The web is broken thanks to the business model of surveillance capitalism so we're proud to say no to these best practices.
+And we're happy to say that it is possible to do.

 ## We don’t do any paid advertising